 Creativity

 Creativity is the capacity to solve problems.
-It isn’t a rare gift for a few “geniuses”; it’s a basic human capacity used every day.
-Whenever we combine words in a new way, improvise a game, patch together a fix, or reframe a difficulty, we’re being creative.
-Children show this most clearly: the freedom to think, make, speak and play is a core human trait.
+It isn’t a rare gift for a few ‘geniuses’; it’s a basic human capacity used every day.
+Whenever we combine words in a new way, improvise a game, fix something, or reframe a difficulty, we’re being creative.
+Children show this most clearly: the freedom to think, make, speak, and play is a core human trait.

-For centuries, “creation” in the strong sense was reserved for God, and humans were said to make or imitate, not create.
-The verb to create enters English from Latin creāre (“bring forth, beget, cause to grow”), but the noun “creativity” only really spreads in the 19th century.
-In the same long period, Western culture builds the figure of the creative genius.
-Renaissance writers such as Vasari already single out artists like Michelangelo as almost “divine” exceptions.
-In the late 18th and early 19th centuries, Goethe is cast as the model of the original, self-forming genius in German letters, and Shakespeare, through 18th-century bardolatry and early 19th-century biography and criticism, is transformed into the English national genius.
-Romantic aesthetics then hardens this into the myth of the isolated, world-making creator, which tends to obscure the everyday creativity of ordinary lives.
+Creation was once reserved for God; humans were said to make or imitate, not create.
+The verb to create enters English from Latin creāre (“bring forth, beget, cause to grow”), but the noun ‘creativity’ only really spreads in the 19th century.
+Western culture began to build the figure of the creative genius; Renaissance writers such as Vasari single out artists like Michelangelo as almost divine exceptions.
+In the late 18th and early 19th centuries, Goethe is cast as the model of the original, self-forming genius in German letters, and Shakespeare—through 18th-century bardolatry and early 19th-century biography and criticism—is transformed into the English national genius.
+We have incorrectly subscribed to the myth of the isolated, world-making creator, which tends to obscure the everyday creativity of ordinary lives.